October 22 (Sunday) & October 23 (Monday) From Olmstead Lock to Paducah KY

 Paducah is a UNESCO Creative City and home to artists, fabric artists and quilters as well as the National Quilt Museum.
 I had no idea how large, elaborate and detailed a quilt can be and was so impressed by displays which included national winners from a number of years.
 Some quilts took years to complete.
 There were also special quilt art exhibits in different sections and I took just a few photos (not really allowed).

-I would be happy to spend more time in Paducah but we are off our next stop tomorrow.
+I would be happy to spend more time in Paducah but we are off to our next destination tomorrow.